 - Reflect corrections to data for the current MRTS and ARTS samples.
-Corrections are made to replace previously reported data with more accurate data received at a later date or to replace imputed data with reported data obtained from the company. - Introduce the results from the 2013 ARTS, which has been benchmarked using the preliminary results of the 2012 Economic Census.
-ARTS estimates also reflect a revision to the 2007 Economic Census affecting NAICS 443112 (Radio, Television, and Other Electronics Stores). - Link the previously published estimates from the prior MRTS sample to estimates from the current MRTS sample.
+Corrections are made to replace previously reported data with more accurate data received at a later date or to replace imputed data with reported data obtained from the company. - Introduce the results from the 2014 ARTS, which has been benchmarked using the final results of the 2012 Economic Census. - Link the previously published estimates from the prior MRTS sample to estimates from the current MRTS sample.